Censorship in Mexico: Censorship in post-independence 19th-century Mexico

 The 1857 Constitution signified a turning point for government censorship of expression and ushered in a more liberal conception of free speech than had existed in the first half of the 19th century.
 Building off the Constitution of 1824, Articles 6 and 7 of the new Constitution guaranteed freedom of speech and the unrestricted expression of ideas.
 However, it was not until after the War of the Reform ended in 1861, and the Law of 2 February 1861 was enacted to regulate article 7 of the Constitution, that the press juries operation was laid out in clearer terms and re-instituted as a means of press regulation.
 The press juries consistent use would be delayed until the French Occupation of Mexico ceased, and the Law of 2 February was successfully implemented through an identical text in the 1868 modification to the Constitution.
 This allowed freedom of the press and press juries to continue to operate with relatively few interruptions until 1882.
 The rise of Porfirio Díaz in the late 1870s and his subsequent seven terms as president would see freedom of the press and speech censored mainly through threats of violence directed at newspapers and reporters.
 In the closing years of the 19th century censorship was once again implemented through the press and the changes Porfirio and his government's made would continue to define freedom of speech and expression in Mexico into the revolution of the 20th century.

+Censorship in the 20th century

+Censorship in Mexico during the 20th century was shaped by a combination of authoritarian practices, political control over media, and efforts to suppress dissents.
+Most of the century was ruled by the Institutional Revolutionary Party (PRI), applying self-censorship, including co-opting journalists and mass media.

+In 1968, under the administration of Gustavo Díaz Ordaz, the Mexican government carried out the Tlatelolco massacre, in which students from the Mexican Student Movement were killed.
+The government heavily distorted and censored the event.
+In 1976, president Luis Echeverría encouraged a coup within the newspaper Excélsior, leading to the ousting of editor Julio Scherer and his team, who subsequently founded the independent magazine Proceso.
+Echeverría's successor, José López Portillo, is remembered for the phrase "no pago para que me peguen" ("I'm not paying them to attack me" or "I don't pay to be criticized"), which he used as a public complaint against the print media—especially those that received government funding through official advertising but continued to criticize his administration.

+As Mexico faced economic crises and increasing democratization pressures in the 1980s and 1990s, media began gaining more space to criticize the government.
+However, Miguel de la Madrid responded by pulling advertisements from El Financiero due to its coverage of debt agreement negotiations.
+Meanwhile, Carlos Salinas de Gortari allowed only one journalist to accompany him and report on his activities.